Wenish/virtual-q-api/README.md

 #### 7.2 You also need to start the Frontend Web Client "Virtual Q Web Client".
 (Check out the other Readme for detail instructions for that.)

-## Build project to make it ready for deployment

-// TODO

 ## Run Linting

 Run this command in the root folder of the project: